lucaspl3tti/nuxt3-boilerplate/README.md

-# Nuxt 3 with Eslint, Tailwindcss and Bootstrap 5
+# Nuxt 3 with Bootstrap Vue, ESlint and Pinia State Management

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.